the practical kitchen

 • Salt - I use Diamond Crystal Kosher Salt in all of my recipes.
 If you're measuring by volume, use half of another brand.
 If you're measuring by weight, you don't need to make any adjustments.

 • Pink sanding sugar - I used bright pink and gold sugar sanding sugar I found at HomeGoods.
 The brand is Sugarwink and the color is "Heart of Gold," but I couldn't find them anywhere online.
 Others that will work are Fancy Sprinkles "Fairy Floss Sugar" or Wilton Pink Spring Sugar.
 Basically any sort of "sanding sugar" topping.
-Non-pareils and log-shaped sprinkles won't work here.
-You could also use plain granulated sugar rubbed with the orange zest.
+You could also use plain granulated sugar or sparkling sugar rubbed with orange zest.
 (Bonus: Spicewalla has a cranberry orange sugar that you can use instead of rubbing the sugar with orange zest!)

 cranberry orange mini muffins